Admitted to hospital

 At the drop-in centre they examined him and said they didn’t think there was any bony injury to his back and shoulder but agreed he looked very unwell and his temperature was very high.
 Our GP’s surgery is next door so they called over and asked if a doctor could see him immediately.

-As they were struggling to diagnose the hospital planned an ultrasound scan for Wednesday 27th January 2016.
+As they were struggling to diagnose, the hospital planned an ultrasound scan for 27 January 2016.
 Because of how distressed Isaac had become in the hospital, the doctors agreed that he should have a night in his own bed at home and return early the next day for that scan.

 The ultrasound scan again showed nothing wrong.
 His blood test results were all still normal except for a marker showing he had either an infection or inflammation that seemed to be getting worse.
 So an MRI was arranged for the whole of his back to try once and for all to work out what was going on.